 CONGRESSMAN BART STUPAK 1ST CONGRESSIONAL DISTRICT OF MICHIGAN

-H.R.
-2153, the Second Amendment Restoration Act, ensures states have the discretion to restore individuals’ gun rights after conviction of minor crimes.
+Stupak has also introduced H.R.
+6622, the Second Amendment Restoration Act, to restore gun rights to sportsmen convicted of minor, non-violent offenses.